-The portfolio was originally introduced on January 29, 2019, making it younger than its VGRO counterpart.
+This Canadian all-in-one ETF portfolio was originally introduced on January 29, 2019, making it younger than its VGRO counterpart.
 Since its inception it has grown by 49.21 percent, meaning that if you had invested 10,000 CAD at the time of its inception (33 months ago), you would currently have 14,921 CAD.

 A significant portion of this growth has occurred over the course of the past year, in which VEQT has witnessed an impressive 31.31 percent rally.
 The growth has slowed a bit over the course of 2021, with a YTD return (as of 10/31) of 16.39% and a three month return of 2.88%.
 Over the course of its somewhat brief history, the fund has consistently performed well, with positive returns occurring nearly every quarter, other than a COVID-19 related decline in early 2020.